-- (b) The medical staff shall determine the transfer of an existing exclusive contract to be appropriate only when - (1) continued closure of the service pursuant to an existing contract is found appropriate pursuant to (a) above, and - (2) quality of care is maintained or improved by the transfer. - (c) The medical staff members whose privileges may be adversely affected by the medical staff's determination of appropriateness of the closure or continued closure of a service pursuant to an exclusive contract, or transfer of an exclusive contract, may request a hearing before the judicial review committee.
-Such a hearing will be governed by the provisions of Article VII, except that - (1) the hearing shall be limited to the following issues:
+- (b) The medical staff shall determine the transfer of an existing exclusive contract to be appropriate only when - (1) continued closure of the service pursuant to an existing contract is found appropriate pursuant to (a) above, and - (2) quality of care is maintained or improved by the transfer.

-- whether the medical staff's determination of appropriateness is supported by a preponderance of the evidence; - (ii) whether the medical staff followed its requirement for notice and comment on the issue of appropriateness; - (iii) in cases of transfer, whether the medical staff's determination of effect on quality of care was appropriate. - (2) All requests for such a hearing will be consolidated.
+- (c) The medical staff members whose privileges may be adversely affected by the medical staff's determination of appropriateness of the closure or continued closure of a service pursuant to an exclusive contract, or transfer of an exclusive contract, may request a hearing before the judicial review committee.
+Such a hearing will be governed by the provisions of Article VII, except that - (1) the hearing shall be limited to the following issues: - (i) whether the medical staff's determination of appropriateness is supported by a preponderance of the evidence: - (ii) whether the medical staff followed its requirement for notice and comment on the issue of appropriateness; - (iii) in cases of transfer, whether the medical staff's determination of effect on quality of care was appropriate. - (2) All requests for such a hearing will be consolidated.
 Should an affected medical staff member request a hearing under this subsection, the medical staff's recommendation regarding the exclusive contract will be deferred, pending the outcome of the judicial review committee hearing. - (d) A medical staff member providing professional services under a contract with the hospital shall not have medical staff privileges terminated for reasons pertaining to the quality of care provided by the medical staff member without the same rights of hearing and appeal as are available to all members of the medical staff. - (e) Except as specified in this Section, the termination of privileges following the decision determined to be appropriate by the medical staff to close a service pursuant to an exclusive contract or to transfer an exclusive contract shall not be subject to the procedural rights set forth in Article VII. - (f) Except in cases of contemporaneous transfer of an existing exclusive contract determined to be appropriate by the medical staff, a decision to terminate an exclusive contract shall not affect the privileges of medical staff members who were performing services pursuant to that contract, except that their privileges shall no longer be exclusive. - (g) Terms of this Section 7.6-1 will take precedence over any inconsistent terms in a contract between a member of the medical staff and the hospital, including, but not necessarily limited to, any contractual provisions purporting to waive all rights of hearing and appeal provided in these bylaws.

-7.6-2 AUTOMATIC SUSPENSION OR LIMITATION OF PRACTICE PRIVILEGES

-No hearing is required when a member's license or legal credential to practice has been revoked or suspended as set forth in Section 6.3-1(a).
-In other cases described in Section 6.3-1 and 6.3-2, the issues which may be considered at a hearing, if requested, shall not include evidence designed to show that the determination by the licensing or credentialing authority of the DEA was unwarranted, but only whether the member may continue practice in the hospital with those limitations imposed.
+7.6-2 AUTOMATIC SUSPENSION OR LIMITATION OF PRACTICE PRIVILEGES described in Section 6.3-1 and 6.3-2, the issues which may be considered at a hearing, if requested, shall not include evidence designed to show that the determination by the licensing or credentialing authority of the DEA was unwarranted, but only whether the member may continue practice in the hospital with those limitations imposed.